 The HDV thermal management program partnered with companies such as Schneider National, Volvo, and International Truck and Engine Corporation to quantify truck thermal loads, identify areas for improved thermal management, and evaluate thermal management technologies.
 An evaluation of the thermal load reduction benefits of privacy curtains and window coverings is detailed in the paper Thermal Load Reduction of Truck Tractor Sleeper Cabins.
 Ongoing HDV thermal management program work includes developing computer models of truck cab heat transfer and climate control and working with truck and idle reduction technology manufacturers to define idle reduction system requirements.

 Other Government-Sponsored Idle Reduction Activities

 The U.S. Environmental Protection Agency's (EPA's) SmartWay Transport Partnership sponsors idle reduction projects.
 EPA's Clean School Bus USA program pursues efforts to reduce children's exposure to diesel exhaust caused by school buses.
-DOE's Clean Cities Program lists funding sources for transportation projects, including idle reduction.
-The newsletter, National Idling Reduction Network News, is also an excellent source of information on idle reduction developments and funding opportunities.
+The newsletter, National Idling Reduction Network News, provides information about idle reduction developments and funding opportunities.